In stock, ships same business day if ordered before 2PM

 This step-up/step-down regulator has four connections: input voltage (VIN), ground (GND), and output voltage (VOUT), and ENABLE.

-The input voltage, VIN, should be between 2.9 V and 32 V. Lower input voltages can cause the regulator to shut down or behave erratically; , so you should ensure that noise on the input is not excessive.
+The input voltage, VIN, should be between 2.9 V and 32 V. Lower input voltages can cause the regulator to shut down or behave erratically; higher input voltages can destroy the regulator, so you should ensure that noise on the input is not excessive.
 32 V should be treated as the absolute maximum input voltage.
 Pololu's recommended maximum operating voltage is 30 V, which is the limit of the reverse voltage protection.

 Typical efficiency and output current